 Acidifier solution - Liquid fertilizer with micronutrients - pH testing solution with vial.

-Garden hose power spray attachment - large sieve for washing pumice or gravel
+Garden hose power spray attachment - large sieve for washing pumice to remove dust

 Introduction & Overview